dmage/livm/README.md

 ### Error: could not set up host forwarding rule 'tcp:127.0.0.1:2222-:22'

-By default it binds to host port 2222.
+By default, it binds to the host port 2222.
 If it's already in use by another program or you want to run multiple machines simultaneously, you can choose a different port:

     $ LIVM_SSH_PORT=8022 livm start ./vm